Jay Scrubb: Professional career

-Los Angeles Clippers (2020–2022)
+Los Angeles / Agua Caliente Clippers (2020–2022)

 On November 18, 2020, Scrubb was drafted by the Brooklyn Nets with the 55th overall pick in the 2020 NBA draft.
 He was subsequently traded to the Los Angeles Clippers.
-He become the first JUCO player to be drafted since Donta Smith in 2004.
+He became the first JUCO player to be drafted since Donta Smith in 2004.
 On November 23, Scrubb signed a two-way contract with the Clippers.

 On February 9, 2022, the Clippers announced that Scrubb would undergo season-ending surgery to repair the plantar plate in his right foot.
-He was waived on July 27, 2022.
+He was waived by the Clippers on July 7.

-Lakeland Magic (2022–present)
+Orlando / Lakeland Magic (2022–2023)

-On November 3, 2022, Scrubb was named to the opening night roster for the Lakeland Magic.
+On October 18, 2022, Scrubb signed with the Lakeland Magic and on March 24, 2023, he signed a two-way contract with the Orlando Magic.
+However, he was waived on June 5.

+Maine Celtics (2024–2025)

+After scoring 14.4 points per game with Boston's Summer League team, Scrubb signed a two-way contract with the Boston Celtics on July 15, 2023.
+However, he suffered a torn right ACL during practice on October 8 and was then later waived on October 22.

+On October 8, 2024, Scrubb re-signed with the Boston Celtics, but was waived on October 17.
+On October 26, he joined the Maine Celtics.

+Manisa Basket (2025)

+On August 16, 2025, he signed with Manisa Basket of the Basketbol Süper Ligi (BSL).

+Long Island Nets (2025–present)

+On October 25, 2025, Scrubb’s returning player rights were traded to the Long Island Nets from the Maine Celtics in exchange for the returning player rights to Oshae Brissett.
+He later signed with the Nets on October 30.